fylgja/site/src/components/menu.md

 ### Menu items

 The menu class will style all links automatically,
-But only if the are a child of the menu class.
-Or of a direct child of list item.
+But only if the are a child of the menu class or if a direct child of list item.

 If you want to use a wrapper.
 Then use the class `.menu-item`.